-The 8 Best Non-Bench Exercises For a Massive Chest
+8 Non-Bench Exercises for a Bigger Chest

-Just because it’s chest day doesn’t mean you're relegated to park your backside on a bench for your session.
-While the bench is a valuable tool for overall chest strength, it can place excess stress on the delts, which can be tough for those with injured shoulders.
-For pure pec muscle growth, there are several exercises that will get you off the bench and on your way to chest growth in pec-tacular fashion.

-Try mixing it up by performing these 8 exercises to hit the chest from all different angles.
+While the bench is used for the most popular chest exercise, the bench press, it also has its drawbacks.
+For example, using a bench can place excess stress on the delts.
+This can cause strain on the deltoid muscle, which can cause pain for those with a shoulder injury.

+So if you’re looking to grow your chest muscles without the excess strain on your shoulders, or if you’re just sick of waiting for the bench station to clear up on a busy day at the gym, there are several exercises that can be done without a bench.
+And the best part is we’re willing to bet that none of these moves are being done in the busy part of the gym, so you’ll be able to get your workout done quicker and more efficiently.

-Once you begin incorporating these movements into your chest workout, you’ll be noticing a thicker, fuller, more developed chest in no time flat.
+Once you start incorporating these chest exercises into your weekly workout routine, you’ll be noticing a thicker, fuller, more developed pecs.
+And you won’t have to wait for the guy tailoring his playlist to get off the bench to do them, either.

+Perform the following eight chest exercises to grow your pectoral muscles from all different angles, sans bench.

 1 of 8